Nico F. Declercq

-Nico Felicien Declercq (Kortrijk (Belgium), 27 December 1975) is a physicist and mechanical engineer.
-He is a professor with the Georgia Institute of Technology in Atlanta and Georgia Tech Lorraine in France.
-He is specialized in ultrasonic nondestructive evaluation of materials, propagation of ultrasonic waves in highly complex materials, in acoustics, in theoretical and experimental linear and nonlinear ultrasonics, acousto-optics, Medical Physics and Acoustic Microscopy.
+Nico Felicien Declercq (born 27 December 1975) is a Belgian physicist, mechanical engineer, poet, historian and philosopher.
+He is a professor at the Georgia Institute of Technology in Atlanta and Georgia Tech Europe in France.
+He specializes in ultrasonic nondestructive evaluation of materials, propagation of ultrasonic waves in highly complex materials, in acoustics, in theoretical and experimental linear and nonlinear ultrasonics, acousto-optics, medical physics and acoustic microscopy.
 He has investigated the acoustics of Chichen Itza and Epidaurus.
+He is also the author of a series of works on cosmology, general relativity, and the foundations of quantum mechanics, developing Trembling Spacetime Relativity Theory (TSRT).
+As a Ph.D. student, Declercq published 30 peer-reviewed articles in reputed scientific journals, including Annalen der Physik, and made 42 presentations (with papers in proceedings) at international congresses in his field.
+His work has been covered in Nature News, New Scientist, USA Today, The Economist, The Washington Post, Die Zeit, and Acoustics Today.

 Education, career and awards

 Declercq received his BSc and MSc in physics (with a major in astrophysics) from the Katholieke Universiteit Leuven in 1996 and 2000, respectively, and received a PhD in engineering physics from Ghent University in 2005.
 He worked as a Belgian National Science Foundation (FWO Vlaanderen) postdoctoral fellow with Ghent University and has been a visiting scientist, supported by NATO, at the National Center for Physical Acoustics at the University of Mississippi, before joining Georgia Tech in 2006.

 Declercq received the International Dennis Gabor Award from the NOVOFER Foundation of the Hungarian Academy of Sciences on December 21, 2006.
 He received the ICA Early Career Award "For outstanding contributions to ultrasonics, particularly for studies of propagation and diffraction of acoustic waves" from the International Commission for Acoustics in 2007.

+In 2024, he received the Raman-Charpak Award from the Indo-French Centre for the Promotion of Advanced Research, alongside collaborators from the University of Allahabad.

-Declercq has been president (2013-2015) of the steering board of the International Congress on Ultrasonics, as well as president of their 2015 congress.
+Declercq served as president (2013–2015) of the steering board of the International Congress on Ultrasonics, as well as president of their 2015 congress.
 He is an associate editor of the journal Acta Acustica united with Acustica, associate editor of the Journal of Nondestructive Evaluation, and founding editor-in-chief of Elsevier's Physics in Medicine.
 He serves on technical committees of the French Acoustical Society and is the Chair of the Ultrasonics Technical Committee of the European Acoustics Association.

-As Georgia Tech Professor, Declercq has received several Teaching Excellence Awards.
+Declercq has received several Teaching Excellence Awards.

+In addition to his tenure as a full professor at Georgia Tech, he serves in a courtesy role as a full professor in the Doctoral School of the University of Lorraine in France.